 What is the world's most deadly animal?
-Step aside saltwater crocodiles and great white sharks, because the mosquito kills more people worldwide than any other living creature.
-Although most gardeners in developed countries don't have to worry about malaria, other diseases like Zika virus, West Nile virus, yellow fever, (as well as the general nuisance of insect bites) are just a few ways mosquitos can ruin our enjoyment of the outdoors.
+Step aside, saltwater crocodiles and great white sharks—because the mosquito kills more people worldwide than any other living creature.
+Although most gardeners in developed countries don't have to worry about malaria, other diseases like Zika virus, West Nile virus, and yellow fever (as well as the general nuisance of insect bites) are just a few ways mosquitos can ruin our enjoyment of the outdoors.
 If stinky chemical repellents aren't your bag, consider growing garden plants that can drive mosquitoes away naturally.
 One plant not on the list is the citronella plant Pelargonium x citrosum, which was debunked as a mosquito buster by a Florida A&M study.

 01 of 12

 The tiny white flowers of Callicarpa americana aren't much to look at, but the vibrant magenta berry clusters make this small shrub stand out in the landscape.
 Beautyberry plants are a member of the Lamiaceae family, which includes many mints.
 The fragrant oils released by crushing the leaves of the beautyberry repel mosquitos, and although not common as an edible, the leaves and berries of the American beautyberry are safe to eat.